michael105/zcomp/README.md

     and the dictionary used for decompression is at 254Bytes, fitting into (at least) the L1 Cache.

-  - So this might be suitable for embedded targets, html/javascript compression (compress once with higher load, decompress often with low usage of resources)
+  - So this might be a good choice for embedded targets or html/javascript compression (compress once with higher load, decompress often with low usage of resources)

-  - The compressed files are searchable, without having them decompressed.
+  - The compressed files are searchable, without having to be decompressed.